Awanish-collab/Healthy-Life-Assistant/README.md

 - **Python**: Programming language for building the application.
 - **GenAI**: Tool for generating health-related insights and answering queries.
-- **Geolocation API**: For locating the nearest hospitals and doctors.
+- **Google Geolocation API**: For locating the nearest hospitals and doctors.
 - **Flask**: Web framework for building the interface.

 ## Installation